isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-rocket-league/index.md

 Xbox One has innovative Impulse triggers that produce vibration feedback to allow you to experience all the crashes and jolts.
 - The gamepad is ergonomically designed to fit perfectly into your hands.
 - The controller has a sleek design, clean lines, and sharp corners that you will find extremely beautiful to use.
-It comes with an 8-core x86 processor, which will enable you to shift to entertainment or gaming with increased ease.�Also, it is loaded with memory and has an HDMI Pass-Thru.
+It comes with an 8-core x86 processor, which will enable you to shift to entertainment or gaming with increased ease.Also, it is loaded with memory and has an HDMI Pass-Thru.
 Pros:
 - Redesigned designed D-pad, rumble feedback enabled Trigger buttons
 - Fast transfer of data with a new wireless radio, Plug and play